-When Order is Processed: All shares of the Fund will be purchased at the NAV per share next determined after the Fund receives your application or request in good order.
-All requests received in good order by the Fund before 4:00 pm (Eastern Time) will be processed on that same day.
-Requests received after 4:00 pm will be processed on the next business day.
+When Order is Processed: All shares of the Fund will be purchased at the NAV per share (plus applicable sales charges, if any) next determined after the Fund receives your application or request in good order.
+All requests received in good order by the Fund before 4:00 p.m.
+(Eastern Time) will be processed on that same day.
+Requests received after 4:00 p.m. will be processed on the next business day.
+If you purchase shares using a check and soon after request a redemption, your redemption proceeds, which are payable at the next determined NAV following the receipt your redemption request in "good order", as described below, will not be sent until the check used for your purchase has cleared your bank (usually within 10 days of the purchase date).